zkintro/zkintro/content/it/temp.md

 You might think, "We can already keep things like passwords private, what's the big deal?".
 In a limited sense, you are correct for these specific examples.
 We'll have to use more imagination to truly understand what general-purpose programmable privacy enables.

 Potresti pensare: "Possiamo già mantenere private informazioni come le password, dov'è la novità?".
-In senso limitato, hai ragione se ci limitiamo a questi esempi specifici.
+In un certo senso, hai ragione per questi esempi specifici.
 Ma dobbiamo sforzarci di immaginare qualcosa di più per comprendere appieno cosa renda possibile la privacy programmabile di natura general-purpose.

-As an example, consider how Augustine, in his *Confessions (400 AD)* found the act of "silent reading" by St Ambrose, a bishop, out of the ordinary.
-At the time, most people would read out loud.\[^4]
+As an example, consider how Augustine, in his _Confessions (400 AD)_ found the act of "silent reading" by St Ambrose, a bishop, out of the ordinary.
+At the time, most people would read out loud. [^4]

-Ad esempio, considera come Agostino, nelle sue *Confessioni (400 d.C.)*, trovasse insolito il fatto che il vescovo Ambrogio praticasse la "lettura silenziosa".
-All'epoca era normale leggere ad alta voce.\[^4]
+Ad esempio, considera come Agostino, nelle sue _Confessioni (400 d.C.)_, trovasse insolito il fatto che il vescovo Ambrogio praticasse la "lettura silenziosa".
+All'epoca era normale leggere ad alta voce. [^4]

-> When \[Ambrose] read, his eyes scanned the page and his heart sought out the meaning, but his voice was silent and his tongue was still.
+> When [Ambrose] read, his eyes scanned the page and his heart sought out the meaning, but his voice was silent and his tongue was still.
 Anyone could approach him freely and guests were not commonly announced, so that often, when we came to visit him, we found him reading like this in silence, for he never read aloud.

-> Quando \[Ambrogio] leggeva, gli occhi percorrevano le pagine e il cuore ne coglieva il significato, ma la voce taceva e la lingua restava immobile.
+> Quando [Ambrogio] leggeva, gli occhi percorrevano le pagine e il cuore ne coglieva il significato, ma la voce taceva e la lingua restava immobile.
 Chiunque poteva avvicinarsi liberamente, e gli ospiti non venivano comunemente annunciati.
 Spesso quindi, quando andavamo a trovarlo, lo sorprendevamo assorto in silenzio in tale lettura, poiché non leggeva mai ad alta voce.

 ![Silent reading](../assets/01_silent-reading.jpg "Lettura silenziosa")